Former Mayor Of Baltimore Indicted In Alleged Children's Book Fraud Scheme

 Pugh's lawyer, Steven Silverman, declined to comment, telling NPR that he "will address this matter in open court tomorrow."

-In late April, the FBI and IRS raided Pugh's home as part of the federal probe into the children's book scandal first exposed by The Baltimore Sun.
+In late April, the FBI and IRS raided Pugh's home as part of the federal investigation into the children's book scandal first exposed by The Baltimore Sun.

 A week later, her resignation was announced at an event in which she was not present.
 In her absence, Silverman read a statement in which Pugh apologized for "the harm I have caused to the image of the city of Baltimore and the credibility of the office of the mayor."